-Hint: If no WWW server is running on the WinRoute host, the standard port of the HTTP protocol (i.e. 80) can be used for the unsecured web interface.
-In such cases, the port number is not necessarily required in URLs for pages of the Web interfaces.
-However, the standard HTTPS port (443) uses the Clientless SSL-VPN interface (see chapter 24).
+Hint: If no WWW server is running on the WinRoute host, the standard port of the HTTP protocol (i.e. 80) can be used for the unsecured web interface and the standard port of the HTTPS protocol (i.e. port 443) for the secured web interface.
+If standard ports are used, the port number is not necessarily required in URLs for pages of the web interface.

+However, in WinRoute for Windows, the standard HTTPS port (443) uses the Clientless SSL-VPN interface (see chapter 24).
 Therefore, it cannot be used for secured web interface in the default configuration.

-If any of the entries are specified by a port which is already used by another service or application, and the Apply button (in $Configuration \rightarrow Advanced Options$) is clicked, WinRoute will accept this port, however, the Web interface will not run at the port and an error in the following format will be reported in the $Error \log$ (see chapter 22.8):
+If any of the entries are specified by a port which is already used by another service or application, and the Apply button (in Configuration \rightarrow Advanced Options) is clicked, WinRoute will accept this port, however, the Web interface will not run at the port and an error in the following format will be reported in the Error log (see chapter 22.8):